 - Procedures – applications of geographic information to real world problem solving.

-How can the CSP use the tool with partners?
+How can an Active Partnership use the tool with partners?

-As a minimum county sports partnerships (CSPs) should understand how GIS can be used.
+As a minimum, Active Partnerships should understand how GIS can be used.
 Most if not all local authorities and universities will have GIS setups with expert users.
-Sport England has limited capacity to perform bespoke work and so partners should seek to use Sport England’s existing online tools.
+We have limited capacity to perform bespoke work and so partners should seek to use our existing online tools.